carlsonmr000/Weatherize/README.md

 ## Project Description

-App Description: Users can look up a city, state, or country and get the weather for the day.
+Users can look up a city, state, or country and get the weather for the day.
 It will return the current temperature, min-temp, max-temp, sunset/sunrise, and wind.

+## API and Data Sample

-API: api.openweathermap.org/data/2.5/weather?q={city name}&appid=09f877c9272bc64e109cd676a8422c51
+Open Weather Map API: api.openweathermap.org/data/2.5/weather?q={city name}&appid=09f877c9272bc64e109cd676a8422c51

-API Snippet:{
+## API Snippet

+{
     "coord": {
         "lon": -87.65,
         "lat": 41.85